 Funnel Metrics using your CRM Solution

-Is your CRM solution able to clearly break down the numbers that drive your marketing and sales funnel?
+Is your CRM solution able to clearly break down funnel metrics?
+The numbers that drive your marketing and sales funnel?
 “Sales is a numbers game.” is true.
 Sales performance is ultimately measured in actual sales numbers but, the meaning of the cliche is different.
 Winning at sales is about understanding the other numbers that drive sales results and keeping your focus on performing there.

 What are the actions that lead to sales?
 Sales processes differ and so will the key sales actions and funnel metrics.
 However, the two indisputably greatest sources of failure for salespeople are Prospecting and Follow up.

 In a completely inbound sales process, there may be no need for either of these.
 However, it’s important for the salesperson to be aware of the importance of these factors in any case.
 Things change in business all the time for many reasons.
 A salesperson that is dependent on marketing to generation inbound leads, provide engaging content and other key assets on the website, etc. must know that any change to those elements could have a direct effect on their own results.
-Of course, if significant changes are made to the marketing mix or messaging and you detect a slowdown in inbound leads or a marked change in the “quality” of the leads, you should have a plan B. Of course, bringing the issue up to management, etc. is important too so you can quickly bounce back.
+Funnel metrics are the radar screen that provide early warnings of challenges and opportunities.
+If significant changes are made to the marketing mix or messaging and you detect a slowdown in inbound leads or a marked change in the “quality” of the leads, you should have a plan B. Of course, bringing the issue up to management, etc. is important too so you can quickly bounce back.

 However, this can often lead to frustration.
 The business probably has a longer time horizon to see if the changes will really work than the salesperson can see.
 A salesperson is concerned about their commission check next month.
 The business may be expecting a slow down this quarter and gains to come further down the road.
 Will talk more about Plan B later.